All posts

 After re-running rsync with the scoped patterns, both plugins loaded cleanly.
 The site came up without errors.

-• wp-content/plugins/ subfolders with names like cache, temp, upgrade, backup.
+• Plugin subfolders with names like cache, temp, upgrade, backup.
 These are plugin source code, not expendable data.

 • .htaccess.
 Some migrations need the source .htaccess rules.
 I review and merge manually.